From the Estate Planning and Probate Group

 Can I make gifts to the trust that exceed the annual exclusion amount?

 Yes.
-In addition to the gift tax annual exclusion amount, each person may make tax-free gifts throughout his or her lifetime, or upon death, up to the gift and estate tax exemption amount (2015 Estate Planning Update insert for current exclusion).
+In addition to the gift tax annual exclusion amount, each person may make tax-free gifts throughout his or her lifetime, or upon death, up to the gift and estate tax exemption amount.
 People who have stock or real estate that they believe will appreciate significantly often make larger gifts to the trust to not only remove the asset from their taxable estate, but also to remove all of the future appreciation.

 Do I need to file a gift tax return for transfers to the trust?